-() Note: It is recommended that tyres are replaced after 5 years from the date of first inflation.
+() Note: It is recommended that tyres are replaced after 5 years of service or at 7 years old.
 The date of first inflation is normally within a few days of the date of manufacture of the vehicle they are fitted to, and this date can be determined from the gas and / or electrical certificate supplied with the caravan.

-We recommend that tyres that are over 5 years old (from first inflation) are inspected and passed as fit for use by a qualified technician.
+We recommend your tyres are inspected and passed as fit for use by a qualified technician on an annual basis and replaced at 5 years of service or at 7 years old.
 It is possible that in the event of a tyre failure, an insurer may not cover any losses incurred if the tyre is over 5 years (from first inflation) and was not inspected no more than 12 months prior to the incident.

 Tyres that display signs of aging should be removed and not put to further use.